 A micro-conversion is the sub-goal that the user reaches to achieve the ultimate goal (macro-conversion).

 - the time spent on your blog page is at least 3 minutes

 You should consider the macro-conversion as the main purpose of your website, your application, that is why you should create it.

 This may be:

 - click on ads,

 During Conversion Optimization, you should plan and continuously measure which goal you want to increase at each level of the AARRR model: micro and/or macro conversions.

-Many factors can alter the results of the data collection procedure.
+Many factors can alter the results of the conversion rate calculation.
 Before I can talk diving deeper into the actual calculation and analysis of the conversion rate take a look at the following list:

 - lack of internal IP address filtering – it’s important to filter out every IP that comes from inside the company.
 Your marketers, developers can generate a lot of fake traffic